 In general, the law defines a DUI as when somebody is intoxicated to a level that renders the driver incapable of operating a motor vehicle safely.

 Levels of car autonomy

-It’s estimated that we will have over 8 million autonomous or semi-autonomous vehicles on the road by 2025 according to research reports.
-Although, that doesn’t mean that all the cars will be driving themselves.
+According to research reports, we will have over 8 million autonomous or semi-autonomous vehicles on the road by 2025.
+Although, that doesn’t mean all the cars will drive themselves.
 At the time of writing, there are six different levels of car autonomy that can be categorized into the following:

 - Level 1 – No automation (manually controlled)